elimc/jumpstart/README.md

 ![URL options](./github_docs/browsersync_urls_web.png)

 # Working with Vagrant
-If you work with a team of developers, you might want to use Vagrant.
-In that case, check out [jVVV](https://github.com/elimc/jumpstart-vvv).
+If you work with a team of developers, you may want to use Vagrant.
+I am currently researching combining Vagrant with Ansible and jumpstart.

 # TODO